Louisjreeves/SetupWacInstall/Install and troubleshoot.md

 Initial steps
 1. Go to drac on every node and enable redfish
-2. Set the redfish Ip on each drac to a unique value- to other dracs
+2. Set the redfish Ip on each drac to a unique value- to other dracs (only the last octet- IP must be 169.254.1.x)
 3. Make sure the drac sessions tab sessions empty - if not clear out
 4. Make sure the drac users tab has free spaces